reactive/data-client/docs/api/BaseResource.md

 Instances are mostly for you to define how you want to interact with your data.
-This means you should start off by defining the fields you expect to see, and provide defaults in case they are not sent for some reason. `Resource` also requires that you define a method to get an entity's (entity is an instance of a Resource) unique identifier.
+This means you should start off by defining the fields you expect to see, and provide defaults in case they are not sent for some reason. `BaseResource` also requires that you define a method to get an entity's (entity is an instance of a BaseResource) unique identifier.
 (This is used for book-keeping the normalized cache.)
 Make sure to mark all members as readonly as all the data members are immutable (this library enforces that)!

 You are encouraged to add your own member methods.
 Often times it is useful to provide methods for computed values that are commonly used in your React components.

-A final note: `Resource` provides a factory method called `fromJS()` that will be used to construct instances.
-This is the only supported way of created `Resource`s so please don't use constructors.
+A final note: `BaseResource` provides a factory method called `fromJS()` that will be used to construct instances.
+This is the only supported way of created `BaseResource`s so please don't use constructors.

 ## Factory method

-### fromJS(props): Resource {#fromJS}
+### fromJS(props): BaseResource {#fromJS}

 ```ts
 static fromJS<T extends typeof SimpleRecord>(this: T, props: Partial<AbstractInstanceType<T>>): AbstractInstanceType<T>